If you're involved in an incident

 To do this:

-- or get a hardcopy from a service centre, police station or Marine Rescue NSW.
+- Get a hardcopy from a service centre, police station or Marine Rescue NSW.

 Transport for NSW (Maritime) investigates a range of marine incidents, including those involving recreational and commercial vessels, ports and ships.